The Universe Began to Exist Sometime in the Past

 >> Watch a video on the “Big Bang”: https://youtu.be/wNDGgL73ihY

 The video says that before the initial creation event, we can’t know what happened, and we may never know, since our tools to investigate this area “break down”.
 But the video does point out that there are multiple lines of evidence for an initial singularity, “big bang” or creation event:\.

 - Einstein’s General Theory of Relatively – mathematical evidence demands a beginning

 - Astronomical evidence – the “red shift” of stars zooming away from a central point

 - The detection of “background radiation” left over from the beginning event, detected by the COBE satellites: http://lambda.gsfc.nasa.gov/product/cobe/; Also see http://en.wikipedia.org/wiki/Cosmic_Background_Explorer

 Yet the video suggests some other reasons for what may have started the initial event – that it could have started “naturally”, or that maybe there were “multiple universes”.

 The Kalam Cosmological Argument

 Some people ask: “Well then, what caused God?”
-They don’t realize that this is by definition a silly questions.
+They don’t realize that this is by definition a silly question.
 Its like asking “Who then is the bachelor’s wife?”
 Turns out, only things which have a beginning need a cause.